razshare/frizzante-docs/docs/views.md

 Views are `.svelte` files located under `lib/components/views`.

-Here's an example of a view located under `lib/components/views/Welcome.svelte`
+Here's an example of a view located at `lib/components/views/Welcome.svelte`

 ```html
 <script>